subs0/micro/README.md

 1. A very large set of Terraform Typescript Interfaces, which provide IDE suggestions for required, optional Arguments and output Attributes on TF Resources/Data
-2. A compiler, which takes in POJOs and outputs terraform-compliant JSON
+2. A `micro` compiler, which takes in POJOs and outputs terraform-compliant JSON
 3. **For contributors**: A terrorm type generation tool the outputs typescript interfaces, which align with the specification for a given provider and version.
 This is not a necessary step if you just want to use interface that